Online Security Tips

 - Don't reply to email or pop-up messages that ask for personal or financial information.

-- Don't open attachements if you do not know the sender or are not expecting the attachment.
+- Don't open attachments if you do not know the sender or are not expecting the attachment.

 - Don't click on links in a message that ask for personal or financial information.